LIS501/syllabi/md/Asgt3.md

        are still looking for, or a very brief commentary about a resource you found interesting.
 Also provide feedback and suggestions to your classmates by replying to their posts.

+ 6. **Research Reflection notebook due LAB10DATE **, to be shared with the instructors and/or posted to the *Assignment 3B: Research Reflection* forum
+     - In this project you will attend not only to your research question but also, especially, to the process of identifying a question, determining how to address it, and how to search and annotate.

 ## Final Deliverables  {.result}